-Credit or counterparty risk management is crucial in the identification and determination of specific parties and the extent with which the TBG, on behalf of the unitholders, would be willing to conduct business or financial transactions.
+Credit or counterparty risk management is crucial in the identification and determination of specific parties and the extent with which the TBG would be willing to conduct business or financial transactions.
 Counterparty risks consist of pre-settlement risk (PSR) and settlement risk (SR).